oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 they can change substantially in new versions of WKO and must be customized to suite you particular use case.

-The following is a step-by-step for using WDT model files to create the domain home in Domain in Image.
-It stages files to `/tmp/dii-wdt-stage`, it generates a domain home inside the image at `TBD`, assumes the operator source is in `/tmp/weblogic-kubernetes-operator`, and assumes you have installed WIT in `TBD` following the steps in TBDLink:
+Now we explore the step-by-step approach for Domain in Image for using WDT models to create the domain home.
+These steps stage files to `/tmp/dii-wdt-stage`, generate a domain home inside the image at `TBD`, assume the operator source is in `/tmp/weblogic-kubernetes-operator`, and assume you have installed WIT in `TBD` following the steps in TBDLink:

 {{%expand "CLICK HERE TO VIEW THE SCRIPT." %}}